-FINANCE DIRECTOR, 41

-Stephen trained with KPMG's banking and finance team and is a member of the Institute of Chartered Accountants, since then he has pursued a variety of management roles in the alternative credit sector.
+FINANCE DIRECTOR, 42 Stephen trained with KPMG's banking and finance team and is a member of the Institute of Chartered Accountants in England and Wales, since then he has pursued a variety of management roles in the alternative credit sector.
 Stephen joined H&T in March 2005 as Commercial Director before taking on the role as Finance Director in December 2013.
 Stephen has direct responsibility for finance, IT, unsecured lending, acquisitions, compliance and credit risk.